 - 15% of your score is your credit history

 - 10% of your score is made up of the types of credit you use

 - 10% of your score is your request for new credit

-Most people don’t understand the little impact that opening and closing credit cards has on your score.
+Most people don’t understand the little impact that opening and closing credit cards have on your score.
 If you make your payments on time and don’t utilize too much of your credit, that’s 65% of your score right there.
-As a result, opening and closing cards impacts your score as follows:
+As a result, opening and closing cards impact your score as follows:

-- Opening cards dings you when it comes to your requests for new credit (which is only 10% of your score), but helps you when it comes to your total available credit, and hopefully your credit utilization, meaning that over time having more cards can improve your score
+- Opening cards ding you when it comes to your requests for new credit (which is only 10% of your score), but helps you when it comes to your total available credit, and hopefully, your credit utilization, meaning that over time having more cards can improve your score